ivan-alles/localizer/README.md

 ## Converting an existing dataset

-A dataset required by the localizer is a number of images annotated in a simple JSON file.
-This is a list of images, each containing a list of objects with position, orientation and category:
+A dataset for the Localizer is a JSON list of images, each containing a list of objects with the position, orientation, and category:

 ```json
 [